TuBeo5866/Office-Installer/README.md

 # Office-Installer
-This is a first project i made
+This is my first project I made

-The Installer will install Office 2016 - 2019 - 2021 - 365 free
+The Installer will install Office 2016 - 2019 - 2021 - 365 free, and Uninstall Office
+(Downloading the Office folder will depend on your network speed)

 If you have found a bug in my project, please contact me by email: phungdangtuantu@gmail.com